As Earth Day is right around the corner I’m reminded of the Lorax.

 Plant-Based Baby Care

-I asked my husband what his favorite Nicki’s product is- at first he said all in one diapers.
+I asked my husband what his favorite Nicki’s product is- at first he said all in one diapers which can use diaper extenders if the baby grow in size.

 I repeated the question noting that I’m writing about non-diapering sustainable product switches and he immediately said BUTT Butter.